 If you're in a relationship, you might notice intrusive porn-related thoughts during sex with your partner.
 This can feel deeply shameful.

-Two things are true at once: this is common, and it’s temporary.
+This is common, and for many people it is temporary.
 Your brain built strong associations between sexual arousal and porn content.
-Those associations fire during intimacy because the arousal state is similar.
+Those associations can fire during intimacy because the arousal state is similar.

-The practice is the same: notice without panic, gently redirect your attention back to the physical sensations and the person you’re with.
-Focus on touch, sound, eye contact, the reality of what’s happening in the room.
-Over time, as the porn pathways weaken and the real-world pathways strengthen, these intrusions become less frequent and eventually rare.
+The practice is the same: notice without panic, gently redirect your attention back to the physical sensations and the person you're with.
+Focus on touch, sound, eye contact, and the reality of what is happening in the room.
+Over time, these intrusions may become less frequent.

 The deeper skill underneath all of this is learning to observe your own thoughts without being controlled by them.
 This is sometimes called metacognition: thinking about thinking.

-You are not your thoughts.
 Thoughts arise automatically, shaped by conditioning, memory, brain chemistry, and randomness.
-You didn’t choose to have the sexual thought any more than you chose to have the thought about lunch or the song that’s stuck in your head.
+A sexual thought can appear the same way a thought about lunch or a song lyric can appear, without a deliberate choice.

-What you choose is your response.
-And every time you respond to a sexual thought with calm observation instead of panic or compulsion, you strengthen a new pathway.
-You’re teaching your brain: “This thought doesn’t require action.
-I can have it and move on.”
+The recovery work is in the response.
+Each time you respond to a sexual thought with calm observation instead of panic or compulsion, you practice a different response: the thought can be noticed, and the day can continue.

 If intrusive sexual thoughts are persistent, distressing, and feel genuinely out of your control (not just uncomfortable, but impairing your ability to function), it may be worth talking to a therapist.
 Intrusive thoughts can be a feature of OCD or anxiety disorders, and these conditions respond well to specific therapeutic approaches.